 This 2013 BMW M3 was brought into SL Autoworks (stock) to have this Supercharger Kit installed and upgraded aftermarket BE Rod Bearings and ARP Rod Bolts.

-Before coming to SL Autoworks the car was bone stock with high-quality fit and finish components.
+Before coming to SL Autoworks the car was bone stock.
 This is always great because it makes for a smooth install.
 The owner purchased the Supercharger kit which gives a turnkey bolt-on system with approximately 181 flywheel hp increase and 94tq increase.

 VF Engineering 595 Supercharger Kit: